larscom/gitlab-ci-dashboard/README.md

 - View all pipeline statuses per group (e.g: failed/canceled/success)
 - View all pipeline schedules per group
+- You won't get rate limited by the Gitlab API, due to server-side caching
-- Communication to the Gitlab API happens server side
+- Communication to the Gitlab API happens only server side
 - Only 1 `read only` token is needed to serve a whole team
-  - You won't get rate limited by the Gitlab API, due to caching

 ## 📒 Checklist